jsrobson10/binary-data-format/README.md

 ### Overview

-Binary Data Format (or BDF) is designed to store data in a tag-like binary structure, like Notch's NBT format, but also open source and free like JSON.
+Binary Data Format (or BDF) is designed to store data in a tree-like binary structure, like Notch's NBT format, but also open source and free like JSON.
 The format is fast and allows multiple data types, it uses 32-bit integers, so BDF files can be fast and work well on 32-bit systems, but have a maximum size of 2 GB.
-BDF allows human readable serialization to see what is going on for debugging purposes, but it currently can't parse the result to an object.
+BDF allows human readable serialization to see what is going on for debugging purposes, but it currently can't parse the human readable serialized string to an object.

 ### Data types